-- New legislation was passed, regulating the creation of post-secondary education programmes (i.e., Technological Specialisation Courses, CETs, by Decree-Law no.88/2006), aiming at increasing the availability of technical and vocational education and widening access to such programmes for new publics.
-This process has brought a new dynamism to post-secondary education in Portugal, in particular at polytechnic institutes.
-About 5000 students were enrolled in these programmes in 2007/08 (compared to around 1000 students in 2005), which represents a significant opening up of higher education in Portugal. - New legislation was passed, providing greater flexibility in admissions and access to higher education, in particular for students aged over 23 and those meeting certain specific educational qualification criteria, thereby widening the recruitment pool and making it possible to reverse the decline in student numbers in higher education observed in recent years.
-About 12 000 new students were enrolled in higher education through this type of mechanism in 2007/08 (up from around only 900 adults who started higher education in the 2005-06 academic year), representing another significant opening up of higher education in Portugal. - The implementation of a mechanism to ensure compliance with the Bologna Process, by creating follow-up methods to monitor the transition from an education system based on knowledge transmission to a system based on development of students' skills, in which experimental and project work components, among others, and the acquisition of key skills will play a decisive role.

-1 The European Credit Transfer and Accumulation System and the Diploma Supplement were introduced by the Decree-Law no. 42/2005 The implementation of easier and more flexible procedures for access to higher education.
+- New legislation was passed, providing greater flexibility in admissions and access to higher education, in particular for students aged over 23 and those meeting certain specific educational qualification criteria, thereby widening the recruitment pool and making it possible to reverse the decline in student numbers in higher education observed in recent years.
+More than 10,000 new students were enrolled in higher education through this type of mechanism in 2009/10 (up from around only 900 adults who started higher education in the 2005/06 academic year), representing another significant opening up of higher education in Portugal2. - The implementation of a mechanism to ensure compliance with the Bologna Process, by creating follow-up methods to monitor the transition from an education system based on knowledge transmission to a system based on development of students' competences, in which experimental and project work components, among others, and the acquisition of key competences will play a decisive role. - The implementation of easier and more flexible procedures for access to higher education.
 This includes the possibility for anyone interested to attend individual curricular units/courses, with a guarantee of certification and accreditation in the case of successful completion, when they enter a programme which includes those curricular units/courses; the opportunity for students on a given higher education programme to attend curricular units/courses not included in their cycle of studies and provided in any higher education establishment, with a guarantee, in the case of successful completion, of certification and inclusion in the diploma supplement; and the opportunity to attend a higher education programme on a part-time basis.